XconTechnology/emchub/replit.md

 - **Vendor Order Management**: Vendors can view, filter, and manage orders for their products, including accepting or rejecting pending orders.
 - **B2C Messaging System**: Real-time WebSocket-integrated messaging for vendor-customer communication, linking conversations to specific products and supporting multi-role users with unread message counts.
 - **Order-Based Chat**: "Chat with Vendor" button on each order in My Purchases page allows customers to message vendors about specific orders, automatically creating conversations with product context.
-- **C2Admin Support and Reporting System**: Complete support ticket system for user inquiries and vendor-assisted support:
+- **C2Admin Support and Reporting System**: Complete support ticket system with real-time messaging for user inquiries and vendor-assisted support:
     - **User Features**:
         - "Contact Support" button in user dashboard and footer
         - Submit support tickets with subject, message, and priority (low, normal, high, urgent)